BaiSakinaAbad/Decorator_pattern/README.md

-# Brewtiful — Coffee Order Decorator ˗ˏˋ☕ˎˊ˗
+# Brewtiful — Coffee Order Decorator SeatWork ˗ˏˋ☕ˎˊ˗

 Implementation of the Decorator pattern for a coffee shop.
 Start with a base coffee  (`BlackCoffee` and `DecafCoffee`) and add any combination of decorators (e.g., `Milk`, `CaramelSyrup`) to build an order's description and cost dynamically.